TFSM00/Efficient-Frontier-Calculator/README.md

 ## TODO

+1. Find a way to make a efficient frontier
-1. Make script to check if the program is given at least 150 months
+2. Make script to check if the program is given at least 150 months
-2. Make a file to join all scripts together (possible use of classes)
+3. Make a file to join all scripts together (possible use of classes)
-3. Add GUI and/or Web App with Flask
+4. Add GUI and/or Web App with Flask
-4. Optimize for speed
+5. Optimize for speed